qurafi/dynamo-kvstore/README.md

 // Don't forget to check region also

 store.cacheTimeout = -1; // always use cache
-store.cacheTimeout = 0; // always get the new value from databse
+store.cacheTimeout = 0; // always get the new value from database
 store.cacheTimeout = 1000; // custom timeout in ms

 // the value should be a valid DynamoDB Attribute